pierotofy/cesium-ion-webodm-plugin/documentation/developer-guide/README.md

 ## Installation

-1. Clone the WebODM repository `git clone git@github.com:OpenDroneMap/WebODM.git`

-1. Clone the plugin repository into the `plugins` folder of WebODM.
+1. Clone the WebODM repository into the `plugins` folder of WebODM.

     1. `cd plugins`